Audit Logging: Tracking Data Changes for Compliance

 Log Aggregation and Analysis

-Here’s the thing about raw audit logs: they’re not audit logs until they’re analyzed.
+Raw audit logs aren’t audit logs until they’re analyzed.
 Collecting logs without querying them is just storage expense.

 Centralized Log Collection